yxuansu/TaCL/chinese_benchmark/README.md

 chmod +x ./{}.sh
 ./{}.sh
 ```
-Here, {} is in ['msra', 'onto', 'weibo', 'resume', 'pku'] and the parameters are described below:
+Here, {} is in ['msra', 'onto', 'weibo', 'resume', 'pku', 'cityu', 'as'] and the parameters are described below:

 ```yaml
 --model_name: The name of our released Chinese model, cambridgeltl/clbert-base-chinese.